-In specific instances, the Clean Water Act, 2006, allows a farmer to request a hearing before the Environmental Review Tribunal (ERT).
-This includes situations where the RMO (or RMI, where applicable) has issued an order for an RMP under the Act.
+In specific instances, the CWA allows a farmer to request a hearing before the Environmental Review Tribunal (ERT).
+This includes situations where the RMO (or RMI, where applicable) has issued an order for an RMP under the CWA.
 If a hearing is requested, the ERT will decide if the order should be upheld.
-Farmers who object to something specific in an RMP may request the RMP be amended.
+Farmers who object to something specific in an RMP may request that the RMP be amended.
 If the RMO or RMI refuses to amend the plan, the farmer can request a hearing based on that refusal.

 For more information:

 Toll Free: 1-877-424-1300